 Both speakers are powerful and have thousands of positive reviews and high ratings.
 The Sonos One, SL, and Play:1 perform much better when paired with an identical speaker.

 The stereo sound makes everything more clear and rich.
 And makes your home feel like a smart home.

 Remember: You can't pair a Play:1 with a Sonos One.
 So if you already own a One/Play:1, be sure to purchase an identical speaker.
 Otherwise, you won't be getting stereo sound.

-We recommend getting the Sonos One over the Play:1.
-The One model is the latest release, it’s more powerful, functional and smart.
-It’s quite possible for Sonos to discontinue producing the Play:1 model so it’s smart to spend a little more and purchase the Sonos One.
+We would definitely not recommend the Play:1, Sonos discontinued producing the Play:1 model so it's smart to spend a little more and purchase the Sonos One.